Yuanlong-Tony-Cui/yuanlong-tc.github.io/source/_posts/Quotes.md

   - Motto
 ---

-- “Nobody in life gets exactly what they thought they were going to get.
-But if you work really hard and you're kind, amazing things will happen." - Conan O'Brien
+- &#34;Nobody in life gets exactly what they thought they were going to get.
+But if you work really hard and you're kind, amazing things will happen.&#34; - Conan O&#39;Brien